Skip to content

 Justin Freeman trader

 Harbour Energy Plc is not your typical oil and gas enterprise.
 It has had a rather circuitous route to arrive at its present standing, having been formed through a reverse takeover merger transaction that concluded on 31st March 2021.
-It now claims to be the largest UK listed independent oil and gas company.
-Its primary focus is in the UK and North Sea oil fields, but its portfolio is global by nature with potential development options that span the planet.
+It now claims to be the largest UK-listed independent oil and gas company.
+Its primary focus is in the UK and North Sea oil fields, but its operations are spread throughout other countries, including Norway, Mexico, Vietnam, and Indonesia.

 Harbour Energy PLC Stock Forecast

-In June of 2020, Harbour assisted Chrysaor in its acquisition of Premier Oil, and then in 2021, these entities were combined to form Harbour Energy Plc (HBR), currently headquartered in London with a market cap of £3.1bn.
-Annual revenues of the combined unit in 2020 were $2.4 billion.
-There were operating profits of $763m, but after asset write-downs, there was a reported loss of $687m for the annual period ended December.
+In June 2020, Harbour assisted Chrysaor in its acquisition of Premier Oil, and then in 2021, these entities were combined to form Harbour Energy Plc (HBR), currently headquartered in London.

 Energy stocks like HBR are very similar in risk demographics for mining companies.
 There is a high risk but also a potential for high reward.
 Is Harbour Energy a good stock to buy?
-Oil prices have soared in 2021 at a 45-degree angle, yet HBR stumbled on the way to the trading floor.
-Analysts claim it is undervalued, but this stock will require patience.
+Analysts claim it is undervalued, but it may be that the stock requires patience.

 Who Is Harbour Energy Plc?